 • Pound round steaks on both sides to help tenderize them.

-• Place round steaks into a hot skillet and fry them for a few minutes on each side, just to brown.
-Place in a dutch oven.
+• Place round steaks into a hot pan and fry them one or two minutes on each side to brown them.
+Place in a Dutch oven.

 Notes